HackTheBox — Vaccine

 Privilege Escalation

-The first thing I run after landing a shell is sudo -l — it shows what commands the current user can run as other users without a full password prompt (or sometimes with none at all):
+The first thing I check after landing a shell is sudo -l — what can this user run as root without a password (or with their known password)?

-The postgres user can run vi as root on a specific config file.
-The intent was probably to allow the database admin to edit the PostgreSQL host-based authentication config without full root access.
-The problem is that vi — like most text editors — can spawn a shell from within the editor.
-This is documented extensively on GTFOBins.
+The intent here was to allow the postgres user to edit the PostgreSQL host-based authentication config file as root — a reasonable-seeming permission.
+The problem is that vi (and most text editors) can spawn a shell from within the editor itself.
+This is documented exhaustively on GTFOBins.

 sudo /bin/vi /etc/postgresql/11/main/pg_hba.conf